Engineering Careers: What You Can Do with a Degree in Engineering

 To help solve this problem, we've created this Engineering Careers guide, which contains everything you need to know about choosing a career in engineering.

-We have detailed occupational information on hundreds of careers applicable to an undergraduate or graduate engineering degree, whether they are careers in Engineering, or careers outside of Engineering.
+We have detailed occupational information on hundreds of careers applicable to an undergraduate or graduate engineering degree, including careers in engineering, as well as careers outside of engineering.
 We’ve included job descriptions, expected salaries, educational requirements and other pertinent information related to these careers.
 Not enough?
 We’ve outlined undergraduate and graduate engineering scholarships that you can apply for.

 Engineering Careers sorted by major

 Engineering Careers - Why is a Bachelor of Engineering Degree Useful?

 One of the primary benefits of pursuing an engineering degree (other than for personal or academic interest) is the skill set that is gained as a result.